 Who Are Transgender People?

 Transgender people are people who undertake day to day living the same as everyone else.
 Transgender people are employed individuals, parents, partners, family members and people with the same budgeting and independent living skills as other member of society.
-Transgender people are like everyone else who hopes to have a place they can call home.
+Transgender people are like everyone else.
 They are no more difficult or challenging as tenants than any other potential applicant for a tenancy.

 Support that the Gender Centre Can Offer